 William A. Niskanen

-William A. Niskanen was the late Chairman Emeritus and Distinguished Senior Economist at the Cato Institute, and Research Fellow and founding Member of the Board of Advisors for both the Independent Institute and its quarterly journal, The Independent Review.
+William A. Niskanen was Chairman Emeritus and Distinguished Senior Economist at the Cato Institute, and Research Fellow and founding Member of the Board of Advisors for both the Independent Institute and its quarterly journal, The Independent Review.
 He received his Ph.D. in economics from the University of Chicago, which honored him with a lifetime professional service award.